 If the admin wants to see GDPR request details of customers then follow this path Customer>GDPR Data Requests.

 And if the admin wants to see GDPR request details of sellers then follow this path Marketplace Management >GDPR> GDPR Data Requests.

-Here, the admin can see ID, Request Type, Request Status, Updated Date, Created Date, Request Message, Customer/seller Email as per above snapshots.
+Here, the admin can see ID, Request Type, Request Status, Updated Date, Created Date, Request Message, Customer/seller Email as per the above snapshots.

 Request Type – Customer/seller can request for data update and account delete.

 Request Status – The admin can change the status of the request.
 First, mark the checkbox of the request then click on Action and then, click on Update Status, they will get four type statuses –